 But too often we’re asked; “Why do I need social media?
 What are the benefits?
 I don’t really understand it…can you explain?”.
 So, in this blog, I’ll tell you why we use it to market products and services, and how it has become a popular tool for businesses across the world.

-As a huge history fan, I consider the dawn of social media to have arisen way back in the 19th Century, with the development of the electrical telegraph.
+As a huge history fan, I consider the dawn of social networking to have arisen way back in the 19th Century, with the development of the electrical telegraph.
 Wires were developed allowing electrical signals to transfer messages from one place to another.
 These wires were connected to an electromagnet, meaning they would buzz when receiving electricity.
 However, Samuel Morse (et al) had to come up with a way of communicating messages through one electrical buzz – either a short buzz or a long buzz.
 Thus, the Morse Code was born, allowing small messages to be conveyed from one place to another, much faster than on horseback.
 Although the messages were short, it became a revolutionary way to convey news and information and was the first form of electrical telecommunication.

 In the 20th Century, technology advancement was much quicker, with the first computers coming into use in the 1940s and the earliest version of the Internet, CompuServe, being developed in the 1960s.
 By 1979, UseNet allowed users to communicate through a virtual newsletter and in the late 80s we were gifted with Internet Relay Chats (IRCs).
 However, the first recognisable social media, Six Degrees, wasn’t created until 1997.